 WORLD WAR 1 DRAFT REGISTRATION CARDS OF MY FAMILY MEMBERS

 Ten years ago I discovered the World War 1 Draft cards for some of my male family

 members over at Ancestry.com.
 I posted what information I learned from them here

 on March 2, 2007 .
 So I thought I'd repost the information at this time in observance

-of the 100th anniversary of our entrance into World War 1.
+of the 100th anniversary of the end of World War 1.

 The first five are my Mom's maternal uncles, the McFarland brothers: Tommy, Frank,

 Bobby, John and Mike.
 I don't remember ever meeting the last two brothers but we visited